-In order to optimise the impact of the generation of excavated material the following principles have been considered during the detail design and construction phase:-
+Earthworks for road and structure foundations form a major part of the quantity of waste that will be generated by the construction phase of this project.
+In order to optimise the impact of the generation of surplus material due to excavation the following principles has been considered during the detail design and construction phase:

-- The quantity of excavated materials to be removed from or imported to the site has been greatly reduced, by establishing levels of the proposed buildings which optimise the volume of cut and fill. - Surplus subsoil excavated from the site will be reviewed for possible reuse as engineering fill. - Surplus unsuitable sub-soils generated by excavations on site will be reviewed for reuse as landscaping or non-engineering fills on site. - Careful separation of builder's rubble packaging and contaminated waste from re-usable material will result in the minimisation of the disposal of material to landfill.
+- The quantity of excavated materials to be removed from or imported into the site has been reduced by establishing levels of the proposed buildings which optimise the volume of cut and fill.
+It is not envisaged that any surplus excavated material will result from this development and that all arisings from excavations will be retained and reused on site.
+Should any import or export of subsoil material be required to/from the adjacent Oldtown/Mooretown Phases, any subsoil transfer such as this shall require an article 27 application and associated licence grant. - Unsuitable sub-soils generated by excavations on site will be reviewed for reuse as landscaping or non-engineering fills on adjoining or other construction sites within the region. - Careful separation of builder's rubble packaging and contaminated waste from re-usable material will result in the minimisation of the disposal of material to landfill.